jacobdfriedmann/wp-install/README.markdown

 Prerequisites
 -------------

-While these scripts are intended to mae deploying or connecting to a new WordPress project super fast and easy, they make some assumptions about your local environment.
+While these scripts are intended to make deploying or connecting to a new WordPress project super fast and easy, they make some assumptions about your local environment.

 ### Dependencies